The pros and cons of different electronic payment methods

 Useful to know: this is what the PostFinance TWINT App can be used for

 The PostFinance TWINT App can be connected to a private account with ease.
-This allows you to pay, send money or request money with ease at the checkout, at ATMs or in online shops, plus you can download customer cards, or activate coupons and stamp cards.
-TWINT partner functions offer even more ways to make day-to-day life easier, such as paying for parking from the comfort of your car, exclusive super deals, and more.
+This allows you to pay, send money or request money with ease at the checkout, at ATMs or in online shops, plus you can download customer cards or activate coupons and stamp cards.
+Making a payment is really easy because all customers need to do is scan the QR code.
+TWINT partner functions offer even more ways to make day-to-day life easier, such as paying for parking from the comfort of your car, exclusive super deals and more.

 The pros and cons of online banking: transfer money from account to account

 Setting up a standing order for your monthly rent, saving yourself from exceeding the card limit when it comes to larger sums or making advance payments: in these instances, online banking is a suitable electronic payment method.
 Pay your debts quickly and easily – either at your computer or on your mobile phone.
-Whereas domestic payments are fairly quick, it can take international payments (depending on the order) up to two working days until the money reaches the recipient.
+Whereas domestic payments are fairly quick, international payments (depending on the order) can take up to two working days until the money reaches the recipient.

-• Make quick and straightforward payments any time, any place.
+• Make quick and straightforward payments at any time, any place.

 • Perfect for larger sums and standing orders.